-From a business perspective, we are working hard to diversify our revenue streams in a challenging financial climate and to establish a sustainable financial base that continues to support the organisation at the right scale and shape for what we do.
+From a business perspective, the landscape board is working hard to diversify our revenue streams in a challenging financial climate and to establish a sustainable financial base that continues to support the organisation at the right scale and shape for what we do.
 We will maintain our focus on financial rigour, monitoring and reporting against performance.